saleor/saleor-docs/docs/api-process/check-out.md

 - `billingAddress` - user's billing address

-- `lines` - list of checkout lines - each checkout line represents the _variant id_ (the specific product) and the quantity of it.
+- `lines` - list of checkout lines - each checkout line represents the _variant id_ (the specific product) and the quantity of it

 As a result, this mutation returns the following fields: